 We didn’t buy a fish, as we are staying in a hotel without a kitchen.
 However, we did enjoy some mouth-watering freshly picked produce and browsing many of the Pike Place Market shops.

 I will admit, we ate most of the things we bought at the market.
-Between Pike Place restaurants, irresistible fruit stalls, and the sweets, we did not walk away hungry.
+Between restaurants, irresistible fruit stalls, and the sweets, we did not walk away from Pike Place Market hungry.
 However, we also didn’t have a souvenir in the lot.
-I think best take home or gift item from this farmer’s market would have to revolve around food.
-Therefore, we recommend a cookbook.

 What else might you find?
 Who knows.